Knossos Palace: a plunge into the heart of Minoan civilization

 Majestic, functional spaces

-The frescoes that adorn the palace walls are fascinating testimonies to Minoan culture.
+The frescoes adorning the palace walls are a fascinating testimony to Minoan culture.
 They illustrate not only scenes of daily life, such as dancing and games, but also religious rituals and festivals in honor of the gods.
-The vivid colors, notably blue, red and yellow, highlight the art of this period and add to the splendor of the site.
+The bright colors, including blue, red and yellow, highlight the art of this period and add to the splendor of the site.
 The frescoes are not just decorative; they tell the story of the Minoans and their beliefs, their connection to nature, and their relationship with sacred animals such as the bull.

 Historical and archaeological significance

-Legend aside, the historical and archaeological importance of Knossos Palace has enhanced its reputation.
+In addition to the legend, the historical and archaeological importance of Knossos Palace has enhanced its reputation.
 As the center of Minoan civilization, the palace played a central role in the management of resources and religious activities.
-The frescoes, artefacts and Linear A tablets discovered on the site bear witness to the sophisticated organization of the Minoans and their influence on the Mediterranean.
+The frescoes, artefacts and linear A tablets discovered on the site bear witness to the sophisticated organization of the Minoans and their influence on the Mediterranean.
 Archaeological excavations have uncovered a complex network of administrative spaces and royal residences, revealing the grandeur of this civilization.

 The palace is also distinguished by its use of natural materials, notably marble and limestone.
 Marble, used for frescoes and certain decorations, provided exceptional brilliance and longevity, adding to the beauty of Knossos Palace.
 Locally quarried limestone was used for foundations and major structural elements.